 “In contrast to negative emotions, which carry direct and immediate adaptive benefits in situations that threaten survival, the broadening though-action repertoires triggered by positive emotions are beneficial in other ways.
 Specifically, these broadening mindsets carry indirect and long-term adaptive benefits because broadening builds enduring personal resources, which function as reserves to be drawn upon later to manage future threats” (Fredrickson, 2001).

-Negative and positive effect are incompatible.
+Negative and positive affects are incompatible.
 They have opposite functions.
 Historically, negative affect had greater survival value.
 Fear and anger protected against immediate threats better than love or joy.
 You can bond with your neighbor later but must run from the charging bear now.
 Negative affect narrows perceptions to essential stimuli, while positive affect broadens awareness, soaking insightful contextual information.
 Flourishing requires both narrowing and broadening of attention.

 Mihaly Csikszentmihalyi wrote that “the only path to finding out what life is about is a patient, slow attempt to make sense of the realities of the past and possibilities of the future as they can be understood in the present” (1998, p.
 3).
 Insightful discoveries about life, the core of purpose, is found in the contextual surrounding of experience.
 When our minds are constantly harassed with fright, we live a narrow existence, missing a wealth of available riches.
 The loss of meaning contracts our souls, further limiting experience.